Config module

 The Config tool aims to provide a simple interface to configure OpenSIPS through a table.
-It relies on the SQL Cacher OpenSIPS module, to use the configurations in the OpenSIPS Configuration file.
+It relies on the SQL Cacher OpenSIPS module in OpenSIPS 9.3.5, but starting from 9.3.6 it uses the builtin Config OpenSIPS module.
 The tool takes care of storing the data in the database and reloading OpenSIPS when a key changes, through the Reload on Server button.

 #### CACHEDB_LOCAL module